-Mike is a Senior Partner at CampbellReith’s Surrey office.
+Mike is a Senior Partner based in CampbellReith’s Surrey office.
 He graduated with 1st class honours from Swansea University and was awarded the Fordham Prize.
 He did his Master’s degree at Southampton University and was awarded the Binnie Prize.

 Mike grew up in Zambia and has worked on projects in Zambia, Sri Lanka, Gambia, Ghana, Ethiopia, Sierra Leone, Dubai, Uganda and Tbilisi for national governments and the UK Foreign Office.

 He has a wealth of experience in structural design of buildings in numerous sectors including residential, commercial, education, health, leisure, hotels and sports stadia.
 He is Retained Engineer at Reading Football Club, Olympia Exhibition Centre and the Royal Exchange in the City of London.

 He was responsible for the 2018 RIBA Stirling Prize finalist for the Chadwick Hall student residence.
 He also led the design at the Rocksalt Fish Restaurant in Folkestone – winner of the ACE Engineering Excellence Award.
 He has won awards for refurbishment projects such as that from the Surrey Historic Buildings trust for the works at Reigate Town Hall.

 Mike has successfully placed CampbellReith on many frameworks for clients ranging from Kent County Council to numerous education authorities, contractors and developers including Capital and Counties Plc and the National Blood and Transplant Service.
 He has been the partner responsible for the multidisciplinary design commissions for £350m of schools and further education projects.